semprunl/interview/weather.md

 #### Notes

 * Please use docker and send us a link to the public repo (Github, Gitlab, etc) - we love to read all your commits :)
+* To output the data as requested on tasks #2 and #3 a simple command line output is enough - no HTML or anything fancy is required